Books are tools, not just static storage for information. Those great needlepoint stitches aren’t worth much if you can’t use them.

 And, best of all, it only costs a couple of bucks.

 - Highlight the small stitches.
 Get two colors of highlighters.
-Mark the stitches that are 1 thread in one color and two threads in the other.
+Mark the stitches that are one or two threads in one color and three or four threads in the other.
 Don’t worry about stitches such as Darcy’s Check, pictured above, that have more than one unit to a repeat.
 This tool is supposed to give you a broad range of possibilities.
 If the book has an index, do the same highlighting job there.

 When you are paging through the book the highlighted stitches will stand out, making it easier to find those small stitches.